 Germany was the first country in the then European Community to recognise Georgia under international law, on 23 March 1992, after it had gained independence in 1991.
 The two countries established diplomatic relations on 13 April 1992.
 Germany opened an embassy in Georgia in 1992, the first country to do so.
-Relations are close and trustful, dating back nearly 200 years to the immigration of Swabian farmers who settled there from 1817 onwards.
+Relations are close and trustful, dating back more than 200 years to the immigration of Swabian farmers who settled there from 1817 onwards.
 Germany will forever remember the role played in German reunification by the former Soviet Foreign Minister and subsequent Georgian President Eduard Shevardnadze.
-Conversely, Germany is well liked and highly regarded in Georgia.
+In turn, Germany is well liked and highly regarded in Georgia.
 The substantial development assistance provided by the German Government and the wide range of cultural, academic and personal contacts are greatly appreciated by Georgians.

 The German Government is also promoting the integration of the entire region through its Caucasus Initiative, which is part of German development cooperation.

 The agreement on the promotion and mutual protection of investments, which has been in force since 27 September 1998, and the double taxation agreement, in force since 21 December 2007, provide a sound basis for bilateral trade under international law.

 Germany is currently Georgia’s seventh-largest trading partner, after Turkey, Azerbaijan, China, Russia, Armenia and Ukraine.
 In 2018, trade between Germany and Georgia was worth some 417 million euros.
 Georgian imports from Germany – mainly cars and car parts, machinery, chemical products, electrical goods and food – amounted to 300 million euros.
 Georgia’s main exports to Germany were food (in particular nuts) and textiles.
 There is potential for a further expansion of exports when the Deep and Comprehensive Free Trade Area (DCFTA) Agreement with the EU is implemented.